MahdiOsali/Frequent-Pattern-Mining/README.md

 # Frequent-Pattern-Mining
 # Market Basket Analysis using Apriori & FP-Growth

 This repository contains a complete implementation of **Frequent Itemset Mining** and **Association Rule Learning** using Python.
-The project demonstrates the entire workflow: data preprocessing, converting raw transactions into a one-hot encoded matrix, mining frequent itemsets using two classic algorithms (Apriori and FP-Growth), and extracting powerful association rules.
+The project demonstrates the entire workflow: data preprocessing, converting raw transactions into a one-hot encoded matrix, mining frequent itemsets using two classic algorithms (Apriori and FP-Growth), and extracting powerful association rules.This project uses the `mlxtend.frequent_patterns` module for Apriori, FP-Growth, and association rules.

 ---